Bringing Location to the Internet

 rs.open mySQL, conn

-' assign country name for reference
+' assign country code for reference

 ' close and free connections